Catskill909/radio/content/help/getting-started/user-guide.md

 # User Guide

-Welcome to the Radio Suite User Guide.
+Welcome to the StationDock User Guide.
 This index provides quick access to documentation for all major features.

 ## Getting Started
-- **[Welcome to Radio Suite](?article=welcome):** An overview of the dashboard and main concepts.
+- **[Welcome to StationDock](?article=welcome):** An overview of the dashboard and main concepts.
 - **[Public Listen Page](?article=public-listen-page):** How to configure and share your station's public player.

 ## Shows & Scheduling